tianocore/edk2/PrmPkg/Readme.md

 and mitigates the negative system impact currently accompanied with SMM solutions.
 Futhermore, the PRM code is packaged into modules with well-defined entry points, each representing a specific PRM functionality.

+For more details on PRM, refer to the [Platform Runtime Mechanism Specification on uefi.org](https://uefi.org/sites/default/files/resources/Platform%20Runtime%20Mechanism%20-%20with%20legal%20notice.pdf).

 The `PrmPkg` maintained in this branch provides a single cohesive set of generic PRM functionality that is intended to be leveraged by platform firmware with minimal overhead to integrate PRM functionality in the firmware.